Print & Scan

-Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research”.
-If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use”, that user may be liable for copyright infringement.
+Libraries and archives are authorized to create a photocopy or other reproduction.
+Under the conditions of the law, the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
+If you make a request or later use a photocopy or reproduction for purposes beyond “fair use,” you may be liable for copyright infringement.

-This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
+We reserve the right to accept a copy request if we judge that the request would involve violation of copyright law.